Tim Hortons: United Kingdom and Ireland

 In 2016, Tim Hortons announced that they would be opening stores in the United Kingdom starting in 2017.
 Glasgow saw the first UK store open its doors on June 2, 2017, with a further store opening in Bishopbriggs in November 2017.
 In November 2017, two stores in Cardiff opened, as well as a store opening in Dunfermline.
 In December 2017, two further stores were opened in Trafford in the towns of Sale and Altrincham.
 On December 20, 2017, the chain opened a store in the Golden Square Shopping Centre in Warrington.
 Tim Hortons opened its first two stores in Northern Ireland in 2018: one on Fountain Street in Belfast city centre, and another drive-thru store at the Connswater Retail Park in East Belfast.
 With the opening of the Braintree and Stockport (Greater Manchester) branches in February 2022, Tim Hortons had 47 locations in the United Kingdom.
 By January this had increased to 73 locations, with at least a further three locations in development.

 In March 2023 they opened a branch in Westwood Cross in Thanet, Kent.

-Ireland's first Tim Hortons was opened in Limerick, in 2022.
+The first Tim Hortons location in the Republic of Ireland was reported to be opening in Limerick in 2022, however this did not materialize.